 Back before Who Shot JR, every car chase, love triangle, and crime scene investigation wrapped up with a neat little bow in sixty minutes or less, and always just before the credits rolled.
-A missed episode meant nothing was missed: Every week Roscoe faithfully chased Dukes, Marshal Dillon shot outlaws, and Oscar threw Felix out.
+A missed episode meant nothing was missed: Every week Roscoe faithfully chased Dukes, Marshal Dillon shot outlaws, and Oscar kicked out Felix.
 Again.

 Unfortunately, unending endings is no longer a novelty.
 Most streaming series make no sense without first rewinding every previous episode.

-Endless weekends are then wasted consuming story lines, plot twists, and subtle character nuances: The sturdy seaman, his luckless sidekick, the girl next door.
+Precious weekends are wasted consuming story lines, plot twists, and subtle character nuances: The sturdy seaman, his luckless sidekick, the girl next door.
 Then without resolution or rescue, the show is unforgivingly cancelled.

-Those hapless castaways spent three seasons (including one in black & white) on an island with …no lights, no phones, and no motor cars (and one season with no color).
+Those hapless castaways spent three seasons on an island with …no lights, no phones, no motor cars (and one season with no color).

-But while waiting to be rescued they enjoyed actual face-time instead of facebook, honest-to-goodness sunsets over digitized screensavers, and they worked out their differences instead of voting each other off the island.
+While waiting to be rescued, they enjoyed face-to-face time instead of facebook, honest-to-goodness sunsets over digitized screensavers, and worked out their differences instead of voting each other off the island.

 Then… after years of syndicated reruns, rewriters rewrote their fate and the island shipwrecked were finally… finally rescued.
 Only to discover that they no longer belonged in a world that had long ago tuned out.

 But in true “Gilligan!” fashion, the made-for-TV movie ended in yet another “…fateful trip” with the Minnow’s faithful shipwrecked once again.
 And (of course) back on an Island they never really left.